 Others have commented on the value of accounting in making decisions about the future, even though it tells us about what happened in the past; and also the importance of whether accounting figures and information are accurate (and not ‘dressed up’ in some way to tell stories management may want others to believe):

 “… the question of whether accounting can help or hinder a manager in making decisions on the future … over the past few weeks I have begun to see [how] accounting does help [us] make these decisions.
 I find myself thinking that without the view on the past that accounting provides, it is going to be very difficult for a manager to make decisions that are relative to their [existing] achievements.
 It’s all very well and good for a manager to set substantial goals, but if these goals are so out of touch with what has been achieved in the past and the trends that can be found when looking at the past, I believe they will be unreachable … ‘you can’t look forward without first looking at where you have come from.’

-One point that I must make in relation to my positive opinion on accounting being used for decision making is one that I have stated before, the ability of accounting to truly be of benefit to decision makers, is if the information provided by accountants is ‘real’ … the information … provided must be true and provided without manipulation to portray a particular viewpoint and without error.”
+One point that I must make in relation to my positive opinion on accounting being used for decision making is … the ability of accounting to truly be of benefit to decision makers, is if the information provided by accountants is ‘real’ … the information … provided must be true and provided without manipulation to portray a particular viewpoint and without error.”